 Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
 Major refurbishment work and improvements are capitalized with the carrying amount of the replaced part derecognized.
-All other repairs and maintenance are charged to the income statement during the financial period in which they are incurred.
+All other repairs and maintenance are charged to the consolidated statements of profit and loss during the financial period in which they are incurred.
 Borrowing costs are capitalized as part of the cost of property and equipment.
 There was no significant borrowing cost capitalized over the periods presented.